-EC 260 Business Statistics ACC 230 Principles of Accounting-Financial
+EC 260 Business Statistics

+ACC 230 Principles of Accounting-Financial

 ACC 231 Principles of Accounting-Managerial

 FIN 340 Business Finance

 MKTG 350 Introduction to Marketing

 MGMT 380 Principles of Management

-Plus one of the following: Any 300- or 400-level business course for which prerequisites have been met.
-Students pursuing the minor are strongly advised to select a course dealing with international aspects of business.
+the following: Any 300- or 400-level business course for which prerequisites

+have been a net.
+Students pursuing the minor are strongly advised to select a course

+international aspects of business.

 Please note: 1.
 Students working toward a minor in business are subject to the same grade requirements as students pursuing a major in business administration.
 2. Students applying for the minor are required to take at least 20 credits in business from Seattle University.
+3. Students pursuing a BABA degree may not minor in business administration.
+See policy for minors p.
+42.